History, Heritage & Arts

 Canton, GA 30114

-Built in 1927 and renovated in 1997, the Cherokee County Historic Courthouse and Jail is housed in a beautiful five-story Classical Revival building made of native marble that features a restored chambers and jail quarters.
+Built in 1927 and renovated in 1997, the Cherokee County Historic Courthouse and Jail is housed in a beautiful five-story Classical Revival building is made of native marble and features a restored chambers and jail quarters.

 Canton, GA 30114